penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/newsletter/readme.txt

 we're continuously working to improve them and to give support even for specific use cases.

-The plugin does not collect users’ own subscribers data, nor it has any access to those data: hence, we are not a data processor, so a data processing agreement is not needed.
+The plugin does not collect users' own subscribers data, nor it has any access to those data: hence, we are not a data processor, so a data processing agreement is not needed.

 Anyway if you configure the plugin to use external services (usually an external mail